 Health & safety

-Security measures: The lodge has 12 nightwatchmen who patrol at night.
+- The lodge has 10 nightwatchmen who patrol at night.

-Laundry facilities: Laundry is included and is a rapid service – the clothes are collected in the morning and delivered back in the afternoon.
+- Laundry is included in the cost.
+The clothes are collected in the morning and delivered back in the afternoon, depending on the weather.

 - There is a safe in the office for guests to use.